 Fibroid Belly Bulge & Weight Gain Pictures

 Our fibroid specialists review the phenomenon of fibroid belly bulge, why it occurs, and what you can do about it.
-We also share fibroid belly pictures & fibroid weight gain pictures to help convey how the body adapts to growing fibroids.
+We also share fibroid belly pictures & fibroids weight gain pictures to help convey how the body adapts to growing fibroids.

 Women with fibroids are often curious about whether or not their fibroids can cause bloating and weight gain.
 At the same time, women that have yet to be diagnosed with fibroids often wonder if unexplained weight gain or bloating in the lower abdomen and pelvis could be a sign of uterine fibroids.
 The answer to both of these questions is a firm and resounding “yes,” as a fibroid belly bulge is a commonly recognized phenomenon amongst fibroid specialists and OB-GYNs, especially when oversized fibroids overstay their welcome.

 Treatment for Fibroid Belly

 ProFibroidMD is a leading provider of uterine fibroid embolization (UFE), the least invasive treatment option for relief from fibroid belly.
 Our Fibroid Specialists have helped countless women overcome their fibroids and get back to their happy, healthy selves without going through a major surgery.

 When fibroids grow, the uterus must grow to accommodate it.
 When fibroids reach a substantial size, they begin to expand outward and into other organ systems in the pelvis and the abdomen, causing the lower stomach to distend.
 This is the fibroid belly bulge that sometimes can be seen.
 Fibroids can impede on the gastrointestinal system and the urinary system, causing bloating, pelvic pressure, and general discomfort.